fmichea/bracoujl/README.markdown

 ------------

 This program helps rebuild graphs of the program executed by a CPU.
-This is useful when you are writing it and you and up with crashes or unexpected behavior, If you don't really know where the bug is in your CPU, it will be hard to follow the execution step by step of your emulator.
+This is useful when you are writing it and you end up with crashes or unexpected behavior.
+If you don't really know where the bug is in your CPU, it will be hard to follow the execution step by step of your emulator.
 You could implement a little debugger for your CPU and try to use it on the ROM, or you could try this tool.
 It will show you in a readable format what you executed.